Katsmith Cattery ~ CFA Colorpoint, Oriental & Siamese cats and kittens

 Q. At what age can I get my kitten?

-A. Between 15-16 weeks depending on the kitten and when I can schedule vet appointments.
+A. Between 16 weeks and 4 months, depending on the individual kitten and when I can schedule vet appointments.

 Q. Will my kitten have papers?

-A. Yes, all my litters and individual kittens are registered with CFA.
+A. Yes, all my litters and each kitten are registered with CFA.

 Q. Are your cats and kittens guaranteed?